waterlinked/waterlinked.github.io/docs/underwater-gps/quickstart.md

 ![search_configuration_g2](../img/search_configuration_g2.png)

 !!! tip
     Reducing the search range helps to improve the performance of the system.
-It is recomended to limith this range if you are operating in a smaller area.
+It is recommended to limit this range if you are operating in a smaller area.
 This is especially important in tanks and pools.

 You are now ready to explore the underwater world while knowing where you are!